 HSC 4551 3 Survey of Human Diseases OR Equivalent education or work experience.

-College Core 15 hours

-See program information above

-During 2nd Semester meet with Advisor and begin planning Field Experience. see http://health.usf.edu/publichealth/academicaffairs/fe/

 Concentration Course Requirements - 15 hours

 Students must take a minimum of 3 credits from within each domain.
 Course selection will be determined by the student and their advisor based on student interests and career goals.